-74. Security Officers are an important part of the Defence Security Community and contribute to the protection of Defence's people, information, assets in support of its capabilities and mission.
+76. Security Officers are an important part of the Defence Security Community and contribute to the protection of Defence's people, information, assets in support of its capabilities and mission.
 The role of the Security Officers is critical to ensure the desired protective security culture is promoted and maintained across Defence.

-- 75. Security Officers are required to provide DSPF advice and support to Control Implementers, Control Officers, and their Commanders and Managers on security matters, particularly on the implementation of DSPF Enterprise-wide Controls. - 76.
-Commanders and Managers are to appoint Security Officers wherever sensitive or classified information and/or security protected assets are stored or handled.
-They should be appropriately trained (see the DS&VS Security Education intranet site for current Security Officer training requirements) and hold an appropriate security clearance. - 77.
-Commanders and managers are not to appoint an external service provider as a Security Officer.
+77. Security Officers are required to provide DSPF advice and support to Control Implementers, Control Officers, and their Commanders and Managers on security matters, particularly on the implementation of DSPF Enterprise-wide Controls.
+78. Commanders and Managers are to appoint Security Officers wherever sensitive or classified information and/or security protected assets are stored or handled.
+They should be appropriately trained (see the Defence Security intranet section for current Security Officer training requirements) and hold an appropriate security clearance.

+79. Commanders and Managers are not to appoint an external service provider as a Security Officer.